Cloud computing services have become an everyday part of life for most individuals.

 Cloud service providers will also have a dedicated and experienced team of IT professionals to help businesses if problems occur.
 These teams will likely resolve issues faster than a business with only limited IT resources.

 The cloud also allows for improved collaboration between employees.
-Remote and on-site employees can easily connect with each other through the use of instant messaging, audio, video and/or web conferences.
-Employees also have the opportunity to work on the same documents via document sharing applications.Affordability
+Remote and on-site employees can easily connect through instant messaging, audio, video, and/or web conferences.
+Employees also have the opportunity to work on the same documents via document-sharing applications.

 Additionally, you can save money on IT support.
 The staffing budget usually makes up a significant proportion of a business’s computing costs.
 Why?
 Good IT staff are expensive.
-When a business moves to the cloud they transfer this expense to the service provider.
+When a business moves to the cloud, they transfer this expense to the service provider.

 Read our post on how to use Microsoft Teams to make your business more secure as well.

-Cloud computing now allows small and medium businesses access to enterprise level technologies.
+Cloud computing now allows small and medium businesses access to enterprise-level technologies.
 These technologies would have previously only been available to larger corporations.
-The cloud is levelling out the playing field and enabling SME’s to compete where they once could not.
+The cloud is levelling out the playing field and enabling SMEs to compete where they once could not.
 Cloud infrastructure is necessary for digital transformation.

 Last but not least and an often overlooked advantage of switching to the cloud is the environmental impact.
 On-site servers are no longer required resulting in an average of 30% less energy consumption and carbon emissions.
-A study conducted by Accenture also found that the environmental benefits can be much greater for small businesses, resulting in more than 90% reduction in energy use and emissions.
+A study conducted by Accenture also found that the environmental benefits can be much greater for small businesses, resulting in more than a 90% reduction in energy use and emissions.

-If you are interested in talking to Enclave about our cloud computing services please contact us.
+If you are interested in talking to Enclave about our cloud computing services, please contact us.